 Find Out If You Qualify for LHWCA Benefits ASAP

 Your time to file for federal workers’ compensation benefits pursuant to the LHWCA is very short.
-Accordingly, we encourage you to contact our New York maritime injury lawyers today for a free and confidential consultation about your rights.
+Accordingly, we encourage you to contact our New York longshoreman injury lawyers today for a free and confidential consultation about your rights.
 We will make sure that you pursue a fair and just recovery pursuant to the right law.
 Call us or start a live chat with us now to learn more.